top of page

 Before starting your search, reflect on what you hope to achieve through therapy.
 Consider the following:

-• Type of issues you want to address (e.g., anxiety, depression, relationship problems)
+• Type of issues you want to address: Are you dealing with anxiety, depression, or relationship problems?

-• Your preferred therapeutic approach (e.g., cognitive-behavioral therapy, talk therapy)
+• Your preferred therapeutic approach: Do you lean towards cognitive-behavioral therapy or talk therapy?

 2. Research Potential Therapists